ibnuda/fpmortals/manuscript/complete.md

 seperti: prediksi cabang operasi, *inline* fungsi (lol, help!), membuka ikalan, dan sejenisnya.

-The JIT does not perform optimisations of our business logic, for example batching network calls or parallelising independent tasks.
-The developer is responsible for writing the business logic and optimisations at the same time, reducing readability and making it harder to maintain.
-It would be good if optimisation was a tangential concern.

 KTM tidak melakukan optimasi pada logika bisnis kita, sebagai contoh, pengelompokan panggilan jaringan atau paralelisasi tugas tugas independen.
 Pengembang bertanggung jawab untuk menulis logika bisnis dan optimasi pada saat yang bersamaan sehingga menyebabkan penurunan keterbacaan dan mempersulit pemeliharaan.
 Akan sangat bagus bila optimasi menjadi perhatian tangensial.

-If instead, we have a data structure that describes our business logic in terms of high level concepts, not machine instructions, we can perform *high level optimisation*.
-Data structures of this nature are typically called *Free* structures and can be generated for free for the members of the algebraic interfaces of our program.
-For example, a *Free Applicative* can be generated that allows us to batch or de-duplicate expensive network I/O.

 Bila kita memiliki struktur data yang mendeskripsikan logika bisnis kita pada konsep tingkat tinggi, bukan instruksi mesin, kita dapat melakukan *optimasi